JonasDe/autocfg/README.md

 ## Installation

 The main script to use is linker.py which requires a profile file in order to retrieve settings.
-The only installation needed for the script to work is python3 and openssl.
+The only installation needed for the script to work is python3.

 ## Usage
 ### General
+It assumes the dotfiles is located underneath the home folder (doesn't have to be directly, but it has to be some subfolder of $HOME).

 Upon encountering a missing field in the json-profile the linking script will simply ignore that feature and continue.

 autocfg consists of two parts, one that generates the profile and one that uses it.
 This is so that you can manually look over the profile and edit it should some unwanted config have been added to it.

-Part 1:
+### Step 1
+Make sure the files from this repo is placed in your dotfiles folder.
+Run **profgen.py**.
-**profgen.py** which helps you generate a profile for linker.py with ease.
+It helps you generate a profile for linker.py with ease.
 This is a convenience script and you can setup the profile manually if you wish to by simply editing the profile.json file.
-However, should you have a lot of files/folders to add to the profile, this script will help you with that.
+However, should you have a lot of files/folders to add to the profile, this script will help you do just that.

 ```
-usage: profgen.py [-h] [-d dependencies] outfile
+usage: profgen.py [-h] outfile

 Profile Generator

 positional arguments:
   outfile     outfile name

 optional arguments:
   -h, --help  show this help message and exit
-  -d dependencies  package dependency file, each package string separated by
-                   newline

 ```

+With the generated profile, we can now proceed to step 2.

+### Step 2

+Run **linker.py**.
-Part 2:**linker.py** which uses a profile to decide where and how to link.
+It uses a profile to decide where and how to link.
 To run with **all** features `python3 linker.py -a profile.json` should be invoked.
 Flags can be combined to select specific features only, for example:
-`python3 linker.py -il profile.json` will install dependencies and symlink, while `python3 linker.py -b profile.json` will only branch according to the profile.
+`python3 linker.py -il profile.json` will install dependencies and symlink, while `python3 linker.py -l profile.json` will only link according to the profile.

 ```
-usage: linker.py [-h] [-r] [-f] [-a] [-b] [-s] [-d] [-i] [-l] config
+usage: linker.py [-h] [-r] [-f] [-a] [-d] [-l] [-i] [-c] config

-The script will default all Config flag options to False.
+The script will not run any feature unless a flag is supplied.
+Each included
+flag enables the corresponding feature.
+Run with '-a' to include all.

 positional arguments:
   config             the JSON file you want to use